The Politics of Personalized News Aggregation: Introduction

-A voter is \emph{disciplining} if his policy latitude determines policy polarization.
-To illustrate how personalized news aggregation affects the identity of the disciplining voter, we compare two cases: (i) \emph{broadcast news}, in which the infomediary (e.g., commercial TV) must offer a single news signal to all voters,\footnote{Commercial TV also generates most revenues from advertising, and its programs are curated to attract viewers with the highest revenue potentials (\cite{hamilton}). } and (ii) \emph{personalized news}, in which the infomediary (e.g., Google News) can design different news signals for different voters.
-In the broadcast case, all voters receive the same voting recommendation, so a candidate's deviation is \emph{profitable}, i.e., strictly increases his winning probability, if and only if it attracts a majority of voters.
-Under usual assumptions, this is equivalent to attracting \emph{median voters}, who \emph{are therefore disciplining}.
-In the personalized case, the infomediary can provide conditionally independent signals to different types of voters, so each type of voter is pivotal with a positive probability when voters' population distribution is sufficient dispersed.
-In that case, a policy deviation is shown to be profitable if and only if it attracts any type of voter, so \emph{voters with the smallest policy latitude are disciplining} because they are the easiest to attract.
+A voter's \emph{policy latitude} is an index that captures his resistance to candidates' policy deviations.
+It decreases with the voter's preference for the deviating candidate's policies and increases with his pessimism about the latter's valence following unfavorable news.
+A voter is said to be \emph{disciplining} if his policy latitude determines policy polarization.
+To illustrate how personalized news aggregation affects the disciplining voter, we compare two cases: (i) \emph{broadcast news aggregation}, in which the infomediary must offer a single signal to all voters, and (ii) \emph{personalized news aggregation}, in which the infomediary can design different signals for different voters.
+In the broadcast case, all voters receive the same voting recommendation, so a candidate's deviation is profitable, i.e., strictly increases his winning probability, if and only if it attracts a majority coalition.
+Under the usual assumptions, this is equivalent to attracting centrist voters, who are therefore disciplining.
+In the personalized case, the infomediary can provide conditionally independent signals to different voters, so each type of voter is pivotal with a positive probability when voters' population distribution is sufficiently dispersed.
+In that case, a policy deviation is shown to be profitable if and only if it attracts any type of voter, and voters with the smallest policy latitude are disciplining because they are the easiest to attract.